-In 2015 (January-August), Syrians were the second largest group of asylum seekers.
-1,424 requests were made by Syrian applicants, 2,712 could be processed.
+In 2016, Syrians were the third largest group of asylum seekers.
+2,144 requests were made by Syrian applicants.
 People from Syria (except Palestinians from Syria) at least get status F, which means a temporary admission.
 In February 2015, the Federal Administrative Court issued two leading case decisions regarding Syria.
 In a first judgment, it stated that considering the current circumstances in Syria, army deserters and conscientious objectors can risk persecution.
-The Court also denied an internal flight alternative for the applicant (of Kurdish origin) in the Kurdish-controlled area, due to the instability of the region.
-In a second judgment, the Court stated that even ordinary participants of demonstrations in Syria against the regime risk persecution if they have been identified by Syrian state security forces.
-Furthermore, in early March 2015 the Swiss Federal Council decided further measures to support victims of the Syria conflict.
-The local financial support will be raised by a further 50 million Swiss francs in addition to the 128 million Swiss francs already invested since the outbreak of the conflict.
-In addition, the Federal Council decided to provide 2.000 resettlement places to vulnerable people from the region of Syria and legal access to another 1,000 nuclear family members of persons with a temporary admission in Switzerland (normally, persons with a temporary admission have to wait three years after their decision to ask for family reunion.
-And among other preconditions they have to be independent from social support.).227 On 18 September 2015, the Federal Council decided that Switzerland will participate in the European relocation project for 40,000 persons in need of protection.
-Under this project, Switzerland will relocate up to 1,500 persons
+The Court also denied an internal flight alternative for the applicant (of Kurdish origin) in the Kurdish-controlled area, due to the instability of the region.257 In a second judgment, the Court stated that even ordinary participants of demonstrations in Syria against the regime risk persecution if they have been identified by Syrian state security forces.258 Regarding the forced recruiting of persons by the Kurdish group YPG, the Cout stated that this did not amount to a justified fear of persecution.259 In March 2015 the Swiss Federal Council decided further measures to support victims of the Syria conflict.
+It decided to provide 2,000 resettlement places to vulnerable people from the region of Syria and legal access to another 1,000